github/docs/content/get-started/getting-started-with-git/caching-your-github-credentials-in-git.md

 ## Git Credential Manager

-[Git Credential Manager](https://github.com/GitCredentialManager/git-credential-manager) (GCM) is another way to store your credentials securely and connect to GitHub over HTTPS.
-With GCM, you don't have to manually [create and store a {% data variables.product.pat_generic %}](/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens), as GCM manages authentication on your behalf, including 2FA (two-factor authentication).
+[Git Credential Manager](https://github.com/GitCredentialManager/git-credential-manager) (GCM) extends your Git installation.
+On Git's behalf, it helps you log in to {% data variables.product.product_name %}, including 2FA (two-factor authentication), and stores your credentials securely.
+Or, if you have manually [created and stored a {% data variables.product.pat_generic %}](/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens), GCM can store that token securely, and provided it to {% data variables.product.product_name %} automatically when needed.
+In Git terms, GCM is an [OAuth credential helper](https://git-scm.com/docs/gitcredentials).

 {% mac %}